Cosmian/CipherCompute/README.md

 # CipherCompute

-CipherCompute is the [Cosmian](https://cosmian.com) enteprise product that enables **collaborative confidential computations** between a set of participants.
+CipherCompute is the [Cosmian](https://cosmian.com) enteprise software that enables **collaborative confidential computations** between a set of participants.
 It provides the cryptographic engine, computation setup and approval user interfaces, integration into enterprise IT, loogging and auditing.

  - [The millionaires](#the-millionaires)